 “A Whirlwind Tutorial on Creating Really Teensy ELF Executables for Linux” muppetlabs.com — A delight!
 Starting with the question of why even the smallest C program compiles to a Linux file nearly 4k bytes long, this deep dive into the ELF executable format is at first admirably clever, then startlingly clever, and finally fiendishly clever in its quest to create the smallest viable Linux executable.
 Several useful tools are introduced along the way.

-“The Really Big One” The New Yorker — I enjoyed re-reading this article several times after it was published.
+“The Really Big One” The New Yorker — I enjoyed re-reading this article several times after it was published, and was delighted when it won the Pulitzer.
 After an opening that perfectly blends tension, humor, and science, Kathryn Schulz brings the energy of a mystery novel to a recent advance in seismology.
 I always get a shiver down my spine when the year that the trees drowned winds up matching the date from Genroku Japan!
 More broadly, the article reminds us that scientific consensus — no matter how often we enjoy wielding it against each other in debates — can be dead wrong.